-ADM 3309/CIS 3318 Management in the Virtual Workplace
+CIS 3318 Management in the Virtual Workplace

-MGT 3308 Purchasing Management
+SCM 3308 Purchasing Management

-MGT 3309 Materials Management
+SCM 3309 Materials Management

 MGT 4308 Applied Organizational Behavior

 Minor in Supply Chain Management (18 hours)

 Required courses (12 hours)

 MGT 3301 Management of Organizations

-MGT 3303 Negotiating Skills and Techniques
+MGT/SCM 3303 Negotiating Skills and Techniques

-MGT 3308 Purchasing Management
+SCM 3308 Purchasing Management

-MGT 3309 Materials Management
+SCM 3309 Materials Management

 Elective courses (6 hours)

 Choose two of the following:

 BA 3302 Commercial Law

-MGT 3316/CIS 3316 Supply Chain Information and Control Systems
+SCM 3316/CIS 3316 Supply Chain Information and Control Systems

-MGT 4307/MKT 4304 Supply Chain Logistics Management
+SCM 4307/MKT 4304 Supply Chain Logistics Management

-MGT 4311 Governmental Procurement
+SCM 4311 Governmental Procurement

 MGT 4314 Quality Management

-MGT 4315 Supply Chain Management
+SCM 4315 Supply Chain Management

 MGT 4330 Project Management

 MKT 3303 Industrial Marketing

 MKT 3304 International Marketing

 Certificate in Entrepreneurship (6 hours)

 The following two courses must be completed.
 To receive the certificate, students must earn at least a C in both courses.

 BA 3305 Entrepreneurship

 BA 3306 Intrapreneurship

 College of Humanities and Social Sciences

-Susan K. Ahern, PhD, Dean Robert L. Jarrett, PhD, Associate Dean Room 1015-South.
-713-221-8009
+Susan K. Ahern, PhD, Dean Room 1015-South, 713-221-8009

 The College of Humanities and Social Sciences (CHSS) offers degrees in traditional liberal arts disciplines and interdisciplinary studies and in select applied programs that serve important needs in our employment and educational market.
 The college also supports and enriches the broader curriculum and enhances the life of the university community through co-curricular initiatives in the Departments of Arts and Humanities, English, and Social Sciences and in the work of the O' Kane Theatre, O' Kane Gallery, and Cultural Enrichment Center.

 CHSS promotes the wider mission of the university by supporting general education and core curriculum components, introducing students to the intellectual underpinnings of a college education in English composition and communication, humanities and fine and performing arts, and social and behavioral sciences; prepares students for entering the job market or continuing on to graduate and professional education, and living responsible and fulfilling lives; and encourages the scholar-ship and professional development of its faculty.

 Programs of Study

 Degree Programs

 The College of Humanities and Social Sciences offers the following degree programs:

 Bachelor of Arts with majors in:

 Communication Studies

 English

-Fine Arts (pending Coordinating Board approval)
+Fine Arts

 History

 Humanities

 Philosophy

 Social Sciences

 Spanish

 Bachelor of Science with majors in: